 The next thing is the grammar, which consists of the rules about how a series of words are put together to convey a collective thought.
 This is systematic and fairly mechanical.

 In addition to the lexicon and grammar, there are differences in how thoughts are expressed.
 But they will be obvious.
-For example, the Greek word "auto" meant "same" or "self," just like it now does in English word prefixes ("autobiography," "automobile," "automatic," etc.).
-But it was most often used as a pronoun in the Koine Greek.
+For example, the Greek word αυτος, from which we get the English prefix "auto," meant "same" or "self," just as it now does in the English word prefixes ("autobiography," "automobile," "automatic," etc.).
+But Greek has no third person personal pronoun.
+So, where we would use the third person pronoun, they use αυτος, "same."
 For example, back then I would have said "If a man studies the scriptures diligently, the same will be blessed."
 This would more naturally be rendered in English as "If a man studies the scriptures diligently, he will be blessed."

 Here are a couple of charts to illustrate the difference, comparing the English verb "loose" with the corresponding Greek verb "_λυ__" ("_lu__"), in all their respective verb conjugations:

 As you can see, the Greek has a set of verb forms, and the English has a set of verb forms.
 They don't completely match.

 If it was the case that we were translating from English into Koine Greek, we would have trouble making a distinction between the simple and continuous (progressive) forms, perfect vs. past, and so on.
 I would not be able to easily say "I will have done this" in Koine Greek, for example, because there is no future perfect tense in Koine Greek.

 But our problem isn't communicating English writings to Koine Greek readers.
 Our problem is Koine Greek being communicated to us as English readers.